t37w/Demo_ImageHistograms_PoC.jl/README.md

  + x-, y-, z-axis : derive from red, green, blue
  + plot using colored dots in RGB24 to get an impression of used color distribution within the image
 * identify which Plt package is best for 3d plotting
- + currently under evaluation
+ + current decison for purpose :  plot ImageHistograms
-  - Plots
+  - Plots : very good for 2D plotting and customitzed layouts
-  - Gnuplot
+  - Gnuplot : very good for 3D plotting; in 2D it needs too much typing
-  - GR
+  - GR : out of the game.
+Found no syntax for RGB colored dots

 ## Used Packages
 * julia as programming language